Houston Medical Leave Attorney

 - pregnancy (including prenatal medical appointments, incapacity due to morning sickness, and medically required bed rest).

-When an employee brings a lawsuit based on the Family & Medical Leave Act and wins, he or she is entitled to an award of damages which may include:
+When an employee brings a lawsuit based on the Family & Medical Leave Act and wins, they are entitled to an award of damages which may include:

-- back pay (or what you would have earned but for the employer’s wrongful conduct between the time of the wrongful act (such as wrongful discharge) and the time of trial);
+- back pay (or what you would have earned but for the employer’s wrongful conduct between the time of the unlawful act (such as wrongful discharge) and the time of trial);

 - out-of-pocket losses such as what you spent to care for a loved one for whom you should have been given leave (e.g., the cost to hire a nurse to provide care to your spouse);